johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

-In both cases, make sure to disable any driver-level vsync enforcements and overrides (leave it at the default "let the application decide" setting), and disable any external frame limiters (such as AMD Radeon:tm: Chill, any frame limiters in Nvidia Control Panel, or any 3rd party frame limiters).
+In both cases, make sure to disable any driver-level vsync enforcements and overrides (leave it at the default "let the application decide" setting), and disable any external frame limiters (such as AMD Radeon Chill, the frame limiters in Nvidia Control Panel, or any 3rd party frame limiters).